-The penicillinase-resistant penicillins are available for oral administration and for intramuscular and intravenous injection.
-The sodium salts of methicillin, oxacillin, and Nafcillin may be administered parenterally and the sodium salts of cloxacillin, dicloxacillin, oxacillin, and Nafcillin are available for oral use.
-The usual IV dosage for adults is 500 mg every 4 hours.
+The usual I.V. dosage for adults is 500 mg every 4 hours.
 For severe infections, 1 g every 4 hours is recommended.
 Administer slowly over at least 30 to 60 minutes to minimize the risk of vein irritation and extravasation.

 Bacteriologic studies to determine the causative organisms and their susceptibility to Nafcillin should always be performed.
 Duration of therapy varies with the type and severity of infection as well as the overall condition of the patient, therefore it should be determined by the clinical and bacteriological response of the patient.
 In severe staphylococcal infections, therapy with Nafcillin should be continued for at least 14 days.
-Therapy should be continued for at least 48 hours after the patient has become afebrile, asymptomatic, and cultures are negative.
 The treatment of endocarditis and osteomyelitis may require a longer duration of therapy.